ChangdeDu/changdedu.github.io/_pages/about.md

 I have published 30+ research papers in top-tier AI/ML conferences and journals, including AAAI, KDD, IJCAI, ACMMM, MICCAI, UAI, IEEE TNNLS/TMM/TCDS, Information Fusion, and Pattern Recognition.
 I won the Best Paper Runner-Up Award in IEEE ICME 2019.

 # News
+- 10/2022: My new work on [**"multimodal brain-machine intelligence"**](https://arxiv.org/abs/2210.06756) is now online.
+The code and dataset have also been released.

 - 09/2022: I will serve as a reviewer for **ICLR-2023**

 - 09/2022: I was funded by the **National Natural Science Foundation of China(国自然青年基金)**